tdilauro/Simplified-wiki/MultipleAuthenticationMechanisms.md

 Currently AuthenticationProviders are instantiated from site config.
 In the future they will be instantiated from the database.

-Here are the current AuthenticationProviders along with their
+Here are the current AuthenticationProviders along with the values you need to configure them.

 # `SIPAuthenticationProvider`